argoproj/argo-cd/docs/developer-guide/architecture/components.md

 ## Dependencies

-The diagram below have represented all dependencies between the different components used by the default Argo CD installation:
+The diagram below has represented all dependencies between the different components used by the default Argo CD installation:

 ![Components Diagram](../../assets/argocd-components.png)